Hawaii Food Guide

 Poi

-Poi is specific to Hawaii and is not found anywhere else in the world.
+Poi holds a uniquely sacred place in Hawaiian culture, and while similar taro preparations exist across Polynesia, Hawaiian poi made from kalo is deeply intertwined with Hawaiian identity and spirituality.
 This makes the dish important to the islands’ people and the preservation of their culture.
 Poi is a nutritious, starchy dish made from the taro plant.
 It becomes a thick, sticky paste that is purple in color.
 It is often served alongside Kalua Pork at major Hawaiian events.
 This healthy dish is known to lower cholesterol and is a great source of calcium and vitamin B. The Polynesians brought the taro plant to the Hawaiian Islands around the year 450, and it is one of the oldest crops in Hawaii.
 Poi has become a sacred part of Hawaiian life due to its association with the story of Haloa, the very first Hawaiian.
 Haloa was born of the sky and the earth and came to the islands as a kalo or taro plant.

 Garlic Shrimp